ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 {{dap-topology}} illustrates which participants exchange HTTP messages.
 Arrows go from HTTP clients to HTTP servers.
-Note that some DAP participants may be clients sometimes but servers at other times.
-It is even possible for a single entity to embody multiple participants.
+Note that some DAP participants may be HTTP clients sometimes but HTTP servers at other times.
+It is even possible for a single entity to perform multiple DAP roles.
 For example, the Collector could also be one of the Aggregators.

-In the course of a measurement task ({{task-configuration}}), each Client records its own measurement value(s), packages them up into a report, and sends them to the Leader.
-Each share is encrypted to only one of the two Aggregators so that even though they pass through the Leader, the Leader is unable to see or modify the Helper's share.
+In the course of a measurement task ({{task-configuration}}), each Client records its own measurement, packages it up into a report, and sends it to the Leader.
+Each share is encrypted to only one of the two Aggregators so that even though both pass through the Leader, the Leader is unable to see or modify the Helper's share.
 Depending on the task, the Client may only send one report or may send many reports over time.

-The Leader distributes the shares to the Helper and orchestrates the process of verifying them (see {{validating-inputs}}) and assembling them into an aggregate result for the Collector.
-Depending on the VDAF, it may be possible to incrementally process each report as it is uploaded, or it may be necessary to wait until the Collector transmits a collection request before processing can begin.
+The Leader distributes the shares to the Helper and orchestrates the process of verifying them and assembling them into a aggregate shares for the Collector.
+Depending on the VDAF, it may be possible to process each report as it is uploaded, or it may be necessary to wait until the Collector initializes a collection job before processing can begin.

 ## Validating Measurements {#validating-inputs}

-An essential task of any data collection pipeline is ensuring that the data being aggregated is "valid".
-For example, each measurement might be expected to be a number between `0` and `10`.
+An essential goal of any data collection pipeline is ensuring that the data being aggregated is "valid".
+For example, each measurement might be expected to be a number between 0 and 10.
 In DAP, input validation is complicated by the fact that none of the entities other than the Client ever sees that Client's plaintext measurement.
 To an Aggregator, a secret share of a valid measurement is indistinguishable from a secret share of an invalid measurement.

-In DAP, input validation is accomplished by an interactive computation between the Leader and Helper.
-At the beginning of this computation, each Aggregator is in possession of an input share uploaded by the Client.
-At the end of the computation, each Aggregator is in possession of either an "output share" that is ready to be aggregated or an indication that the underlying data is invalid, in which case the report is rejected.
+DAP validates inputs using an interactive computation between the Leader and Helper.
+At the beginning of this computation, each Aggregator holds an input share uploaded by the Client.
+At the end of the computation, each Aggregator either obtains an output share that is ready to be aggregated or rejects the report as invalid.

 This process is known as "preparation" and is specified by the VDAF itself ({{Section 5.2 of !VDAF}}).
-To facilitate preparation, the report generated by the Client include information used by the Aggregators.
-For example, Prio3 ({{Section 7 of !VDAF}}) includes a zero-knowledge proof of the measurement's validity ({{Section 7.1 of !VDAF}}); the process of verifying this proof reveals nothing about the underlying measurement beyond its validity.
+To facilitate preparation, the report generated by the Client includes information used by the Aggregators.
+For example, Prio3 ({{Section 7 of !VDAF}}) includes a zero-knowledge proof of the measurement's validity ({{Section 7.1 of !VDAF}}).
+Verifying this proof reveals nothing about the underlying measurement but its validity.

-The specific properties attested to by the proof vary depending on the measurement being taken.
-For instance, to measure the time the user took performing a given task the proof might demonstrate that the value reported was within a certain range (e.g., between `0` and `60` seconds).
-By contrast, to report which of a set of `N` options the user select, the report might contain `N` integers and the proof would demonstrate that `N-1` were `0` and the other was `1`.
+The specific properties attested to by the proof depend on the measurement being taken.
+For instance, if the task is measuring the latency of some operation, the proof might demonstrate that the value reported was between 0 and 60 seconds.
+But to report which of `N` options a user selected, the report might contain `N` integers and the proof would demonstrate that `N-1` of them were `0` and the other was `1`.

-It is important to recognize that "validity" is distinct from "correctness".
-For instance, the user might have spent `30` seconds on a task but the Client might report `60` seconds.
-This is a problem with any measurement system and DAP does not attempt to address it; it merely ensures that the data is within acceptable limits, so the Client could not report `10^6`  or `-20` seconds.
+"Validity" is distinct from "correctness".
+For instance, the user might have spent `30` seconds on a task but might report `60` seconds.
+This is a problem with any measurement system and DAP does not attempt to address it.
+DAP merely ensures that the data is within the chosen limits, so the Client could not report `10^6`  or `-20` seconds.

 ## Replay Protection {#replay-protection}

-Another goal of DAP is to mitigate replay attacks in which a report is aggregated multiple times within a batch or across multiple batches.
+Another goal of DAP is to mitigate replay attacks in which a report is aggregated in multiple batches or multiple times in a single batch.
 This would allow the attacker to learn more information about the underlying measurement than it would otherwise.

 When a Client generates a report, it also generates a random nonce, called the "report ID".
-Each Aggregator is responsible for storing the IDs of reports it has aggregated for a given task.
-To check whether a report has been replayed, it checks whether the report's ID is in the set of stored IDs.
+Each Aggregator is responsible for storing the IDs of reports it has aggregated and rejecting replayed reports.

-Note that IDs do not need to be stored indefinitely.
-The protocol allows Aggregators to enforce replay only for a sliding time window (e.g., within the last two weeks of the current time) and reject reports that fall outside of the replay window.
-This allows implementation to save resources by forgetting old report IDs.

 ## Lifecycle of Protocol Objects

 The following diagram illustrates how the various objects in the protocol are constructed or transformed into other protocol objects.
-Nodes enclosed in an oval are verbs or actions which process, transform or combine one or more objects into one or more other objects.
-Note that this does not necessarily illustrate how participants communicate.
+Oval nodes are verbs or actions which process, transform or combine one or more objects into one or more other objects.
+This diagram does not necessarily illustrate how participants communicate.
 In particular, the processing of aggregation jobs happens in distinct, non-colluding parties.

 ~~~ aasvg
                    measurement